 - Paper storage for study guides and long-term homework

 - Storage for school supplies and crafts

 - A simple, sophisticated look

 I toyed around with some ideas for repurposing two different tables we already had.
 Unfortunately, both possibilities would have made it awkward for 3 children and chairs.
 We decided if we were going to redo our room and if we intended for our children to use it for years to come; it was worth spending a little of money on a new surface.

-We headed off to Ikea, which is, by far, the best place to get inspired for a project like this.
+We headed off to Ikea, by far the best place to get inspired for a project like this.

-We decided to use the legs to help emphasize the three separate work stations.
-We purchased 4 inexpensive table legs.
-We planned to one leg on either end of the counter and install 2 additional legs in the middle, creating spaces for three chairs and, more importantly, clear boundaries for children.
+We planned to install one leg on either end of the counter and install 2 additional legs in the middles, creating spaces for three chairs and, more importantly, clear boundaries for children.

 After getting the Karlby counter, my vision came together.
 I was going deep and dark with the wood and the walls, and I’d rely on white and gold accents and natural light to brighten it up.